| | | "LEARN, GROW, AND BE UNIQUE WITH ISB" |

 being open-minded.

-By creating their own spaces and designing name tags that reflect their identity, students
+| | | Creating Spaces | | By creating their own spaces and designing name tags that reflect their identity, studentsdemonstrated independence, took ownership of their learning environment, and expressed

-their voice and choice, building a strong sense of belonging and community in the class room.
+their voice and choice, building a strong sense of belonging and community in the class room. |

-book "Our Class is a Family" and connecting the theme to our learner profile attributes:
+| | | Essential Agreements | | In Year 2, we created our essential agreement by drawing inspiration from the renownedbook "Our Class is a Family" and connecting the theme to our learner profile attributes:

 communicator, principled, and caring.
 Starting the school year by reflecting on how we would like the school year to progress.

-Year 6 showed great teamwork in the ‘Save Sammy’ STEM challenge.
-They were
+| | | Creating Connections | | Year 6 showed great teamwork in the ‘Save Sammy’ STEM challenge.
+They wererisk-takers, thinkers, and communicators—using creativity and collaboration to solve the

 problem together.
 During the first couple of days these key activities are fundamental for